jayshozie/ceng301/README.md

 - **[/lecture-notes](./lecture-notes):** These are my lecture notes compiled from the stuff the instructor said during lecture hours, the slides provided by the TA, and stuff that I've added.
-They're written as markdowns, and uses markdown syntax, so I highly recommend you to view them either in an app that supports markdown or on Github.
-You can follow the course from these, they don't miss anything that is in the slides.
+They're written as Github-flavored markdowns, and uses that syntax, so I highly recommend you to view them on Github.
+You can follow the course from these, they don't miss anything that is in the slides, on the contrary you'll probably learn more, because I add stuff that are not available on the slides but more than essential for the course.

 - **[/exercises](./exercises):** These are C++/algorithms and data structures
 examples that I've either created or found on the internet.
 Each of them have